 5. Park Güell

-Park Güell might be Gaudí’s most innovative architectural creation in Barcelona.
-It’s a 45 acre public park and garden complex located on Carmel Hill in Barcelona.
-It’s a colorful little wonderland.
+Park Güell stands as one of Gaudí’s most innovative architectural creations in Barcelona.
+This enchanting public park and garden complex spans 45 acres, nestled on Carmel Hill.
+It’s a captivating and vibrant wonderland to explore.

-Most of the park is free to visit and provides some nice views over the city.
-But the central Monumental Zone has a fee.
+Most of the Park Guell is free to visit and you’ll have some nice views over the city.
+But you’ll need a ticket for the central Monumental Zone.
+You may also want to take a 2 hour guided tour of the park.

 Practical Information for Visiting Park Güell:

-Entry Fee: 7.50 euro with discounts available.
-A combo ticket for Sagrada Família, Park Güell, and Gaudí’s House Museum is 24 euros.
+- Entry Fee: 10 euros, with discounts available.
 Free admission with the Barcelona Pass and a discount with the Barcelona Card

 6. Casa Vicens

-Gaudí used contrasting materials and forms — geometric patterns, colorful ceramic tiles, a horseshoe-shaped staircase, nature motifs, iron balconies, and abstract brick ornamentation.
+Gaudí skillfully employed contrasting materials and forms to bring Casa Vicens to life.
+The architectural elements encompass geometric patterns, vibrant ceramic tiles, a striking horseshoe-shaped staircase, nature-inspired motifs, intricate iron balconies, and abstract brick ornamentation.

-He recommended his colleague Joan Baptista Serra de Martínez, who extended the home in perfect harmony with Gaudí’s original work.
+Instead, he recommended his colleague Joan Baptista Serra de Martínez, who extended the residence with a seamless integration that harmoniously complemented Gaudí’s original design.

 Practical Information for Visiting Casa Vicens: